Neyami/CSO-Weapons/README.md

 Some weapons have extra scripts that contain functions that several weapons use, and they'll be identical in some cases.

+It'll look really messy but should be relatively easy to use anyway.

 Hopefully I can make it better in the future when I can access my real files.
 <br>